tarwn/lessthandot-hugo/blogs/content/posts/2017-01-27-using-azure-functions-to-add-a-contact-form-to-a-static-site.md

   </p>
 </div>

 The Azure Portal offers us a few options to get started quickly.
-Pick the one on the right “Webhook + API” to get a function set up with the trigger and output we need out of the box.
+Pick the one on the right "Webhook + API" to get a function set up with the trigger and output we need out of the box.

 The trigger for the Azure Function is the Webhook endpoint: